-13 Fixes Finder is slow on Mac (macOS Sonoma)
+13 Fixes Finder is slow on Mac Sequoia or Sonoma

 Troubleshoot Finder is slow on Mac & MacBook

-At this point, each one wonders why Finder is slow on Mac.
-In contrast, it’s due to low storage, corrupted finder cache, cluttered Desktop with multiple items, etc. So here below are possible solutions to fix the issue.
+At this point, everyone wonders why the Finder is slow on Mac.
+In contrast, it’s due to low storage, corrupted Finder cache, cluttered Desktop with multiple items, etc. So, below are possible solutions to fix the issue.

 1. Force Launch Finder

-If the Finder App is running slow or not responding even after the click of a mouse.
-Follow the below steps to force quit & reopen Finder.
+If the Finder App is running slow or not responding even after the click of a mouse, follow the steps below to force quit and reopen the App.

 1. Go to Apple Logo > Force Quit.